chowdhurySudip/fieldbook/README.md

 npx expo start
 ```

-### Demo Credentials
-- **Username:** contractor
-- **Password:** fieldbook2025

 ## Usage Guide

 ### 1. Initial Setup
-1. Launch the app and log in with demo credentials
+1. Launch the app and register or log in with your account
-2. Click "Load Sample Data" to populate with example employees and sites
-3. Navigate through the tabs to explore features
+2. Navigate through the tabs to explore features

 ### 2. Daily Workflow
 1. **Mark Attendance** - Record daily attendance with site assignments